Book before June 30th for travel between July 5th and September 30th 2013 and receive 10% discount.

 Day 1 (Dinner)

-Welcome to the first day of your East Coast adventure.
+Welcome to the first day of your New South Wales adventure.

 What better way to start your tour and get to know your group than by hurtling around the Sydney Opera House and Harbour Bridge on a high-speed jet boat.
-Complete with up-beat tunes and expert commentary you will begin your east coast adventure on a high.
+Complete with up-beat tunes and expert commentary, you will begin your East Coast adventure on a high.
 After this adrenalin rush we head to our night’s accommodation for a welcome dinner and a few drinks.
-Here you will learn more about your trip.
-Spend the night in your provided accommodation and dream about your unfolding adventure.

 ● Welcome Dinner